dangoslen/dangoslen-me-site/content/blog/writing-software-is-like-growing-a-garden.md

 A weed is something that is inevitable.
 Weeds simply appear and grow without warning.
 No one plants a weed.
 No one wants them to grow.
 But they are unavoidable.

 Every programmer with more than a few years of experience can identify with the following story.
 One day while coding, they come across a function or class that doesn't make sense.
 Perplexed, they think, "who wrote that, and why did they write it that way?"
 They open git blame and realize they were the author.

+Of course when they wrote it, it all made sense.
+But has time has passed, the code is a little off to the rest of the system now.
+It is experiencing decay and growing weeds.

 I share that because most code will grow weeds.
 The best code I've ever written needed to be refactored later on.
 It isn't because the code was bad (that is another problem), but because most code over time needs to adapt to the changing requirements and responsibilities of the system it powers.